 Many argue that the subtle complexity of flavor and aroma attributed to oolong tea demand drinking it on its own.
 However, because oolongs can range in character between green and black teas, many can be paired with food along the same lines as their green or black counterparts.
 For instance, greener oolongs tend to go well with scallops, lobster and other sweet rich foods, while darker oolongs compliment somewhat stronger-flavored foods such as duck and grilled meats.

-- Bao Zhong + Fruits or lighter breads with butter
+- High Mountain Oolong + Fruits or lighter breads with butter

 - Ti Kuan Yin + desserts and fruits

 - Wu Yi + Roasted vegetables and squash

 - Plum Oolong + Wheat bread with jam

 The more robust flavors and aromas of most black teas, as well as the most pronounced tannins, are well suited to pairing with full-flavored foods such as meat and spicy dishes.

 - Keemun + meats; fish; Chinese foods; spicy Mexican, Italian, or Indian dishes

 - Yunnan + highly seasoned foods

 - Lapsang Souchong + chicken, smoked salmon, lemony desserts

 - Assam + hearty foods; breakfast foods; chocolate, custard or lemon desserts